 For passengers with pre-existing conditions: coverage must typically be purchased from a travel insurance company within 24 hours from the time a reservation is confirmed to cover cancellation resulting from the pre-existing condition.

-The Tour Company publishes its prices as per perso - double occupancy unless otherwise indicated.
+The Tour Company publishes its trip prices as per person, based on double occupancy, unless otherwise indicated.
 All prices are in US Dollars.
 All prices are subject to change without notice.
-The Tour Company’s most recent pricing can be found on its website at http://www.quasarex.com
+The Tour Company’s most recent pricing can be found on its website.

-Single travelers who require or request their own cabin on a Galapagos cruise, or their own room on a Patagonia Safari, will be required to pay a single supplement surcharge to insure that they have their own unshared accommodations.
+Single travelers who require or request their own cabin will be required to pay a 75% single supplement surcharge to insure that they have their own unshared cabin.
 Single accommodations and ‘willing to share’ accommodations are not available on all departures at the discretion of the Tour Company.

-Triple Accommodations: Especially for the benefit of parents traveling with a child, the Tour Company allows three passengers to share certain cabins or hotel rooms on its trips.
-In Galapagos, because the number of passengers the Tour Company may carry aboard each vessel is predetermined by Galapagos National Park (GNP) permit, it derives no benefit from unused spaces in other cabins beyond the permitted number and therefore does not offer rates for triples other than the per person double occupancy rate.
+Triple Accommodations: Especially for the benefit of parents traveling with a child, the Tour Company allows three passengers to share certain cabins aboard its vessels.
+Because the number of passengers the Tour Company may carry aboard each vessel is predetermined by Galapagos National Park (GNP) permit, it derives no benefit from unused spaces in other cabins beyond the permitted number and therefore does not offer rates for triples other than the per person double occupancy rate.

 To prepare you, our Customer, for your tour, the Tour Company will provide the Customer with the following documentation and information, either via the web, PDF file or if requested, in hard copy form.
 Each document serves a specific purpose to insure both parties meet their obligations to one another in carrying out a successful tour.
 If, for some reason, the Customer does not have access to the documents listed below, he or she should contact the Tour Company, which will provide the information in a timely fashion.
 The Tour Company will also provide the Customer with the forms listed below, which it requires to be completed and returned prior to departure in a timely fashion, so it is able to perform its obligations of providing services to the Customer.
 All the following documents may be updated as changes occur, in which case the Tour Company will strive to provide the Customer with the most up to date version.